 The Provo River below Deer Creek Reservoir is influenced primarily by the water quality in the reservoir.
 Since much of the water released from the reservoir is for culinary purposes, it is important to maintain the water quality in the reservoir.
 Therefore most of the efforts discussed previously are primarily aimed at improving the water quality in Deer Creek Reservoir.
-In addition to the efforts discussed previously, efforts should be made to support the Resource Management Plan being adopted by the USBR for the operation of Deer Creek Reservoir.
+In addition to the efforts discussed previously, efforts are being made to support the Resource Management Plan being adopted by the USBR for the operation of Deer Creek Reservoir (Appendix E).

-8.2.6.5 Snake Creek above confluence with Provo River
+Provo River Watershed Plan 8.2.6.5 Snake Creek above confluence with Provo River

 A major source of phosphorus in Snake Creek comes from the Midway Fish Hatchery.
-The fish hatchery has a UPDES permit of 626 kg/yr of total phosphorus.
-During 1999 429 kg of TP was introduced into Snake Creek by the Fish Hatchery.
-This marks a trend of decreasing TP discharge from the hatchery.
-Continued efforts should be made to maintain this trend of low TP loads coming from the hatchery.
+The fish hatchery has a UPDES permit limit of 626 kg/yr of total phosphorus.
+Phosphorus levels are monitored and regulated by DWQ.
+Continued efforts should be made to ensure that TP loads coming from the hatchery are below permit limits.
 These efforts include maintenance of sedimentation ponds and the use of low phosphorus food for the fish.

-The Midway Fish Hatchery's Utah Pollutant Discharge Elimination System (UPDES) permit UT0025879 was renewed on March 25, 2010 and will expire in February 2015.
+The Midway Fish Hatchery's Utah Pollutant Discharge Elimination System (UPDES) permit UT0025879 was renewed on January 1, 2016 and will expire in December 2020.
 It specifically limits the total suspended solids (TSS) maximum concentration to 25 mg/l, pH to a range of 6.5 to 9.0, and net increase of total phosphorus to 400 kg/yr.
 The permit requires the hatchery to monitor the influent springs and the effluent springs for the determination of net increase of total phosphorus.